christianityorigins/website/writing/_posts/2024-08-13-the-origins-of-christianity.md

 Also, Caesar, Kaiser (German for Caesar), Kesar or Kaysar (Persian for Caesar), Kaisar (Ancient Greek for Caesar), Tsar (Russian for Caesar) and Khazar are not just phonetic coincidences.
 It all ties back to the Divine Julius cult.

 This is why several descendants of Roman aristocrats described themselves as 'jewish' despite being ethnically Celtic Gauls or Aryan Sarmatians.
 For example, Ptolemy (Alexander) bar Menneus/Ptolemy X Alexander I (Simon Boethus) played the role of judaen high priest.
 Mark Antony played the role of King Herod.
 Izates of Monobazus (Jesus ben Gamala/Gamaliel aka Jesus ben Sapphias) and Amyntas Nikator aka Amyntas of Galatia (Jesus ben Fabus) played the role of rabbis.
-Philo of Alexandria was 'Philo the Jew', her brother-husband Tiberius Julius Alexander identified as Jewish, etc. "Jewish" at the time meant Celtic Druid.
+Philo of Alexandria was 'Philo the Jew', her brother-husband Tiberius Julius Alexander identified as Jewish, etc. "Jewish" at the time meant Celtic Druid of the Iudii or Iudaei tribe.

 #### 2.2.3 Modern Judaism